Mahathir-Khan/Bio257_2025_Project/README.md

-# 📘 [BIO 257: Applied Genomics] — [Think with your Gut: Analysis of Gut-Brain Axis Taxa ]
+# 📘 [BIO 257: Applied Genomics] — [Think with your Gut: Linking Microbiome Phylogenetics to Brain Cell Regulation in Alzheimer's Disease]

 ---